GaloisInc/pirate/antlr/README.md

 ### Tests

 The regression test suite will run the code generator on a set of pre-defined IDL grammars and compares the generated code to the expected good output.
+The expected good output of the regression tests are compiled as a sanity check.
 The valgrind target will run the regression test suite under the valgrind leak detection tool.

 ### Features Implemented